grumpyguvner/gomail/docs/configuration.md

 cleanup_age: 30d                  # Delete files older than

 # DigitalOcean Integration (optional)
-digitalocean_token: ""            # DO API token for DNS management
+do_api_token: ""                  # DO API token for DNS management and SSL certificates
-digitalocean_domain_id: ""        # DO domain ID
+digitalocean_domain_id: ""        # DO domain ID (auto-detected if not specified)

 # Advanced Settings
 debug_mode: false                 # Enable debug mode